luckhiem/mobile-automation/README.md

 # vdc-automation

-VDC Automation test framework support for the automation for web UI.
+Mobile Automation test framework support for the automation for web UI.

 ### Technical